-One of the great things about this program is that you can still sell your things in other places – Etsy, craft shows, farmers markets, etc. This is not an exclusive agreement here.
+One of the great things about this program is that you can still sell your things in other places – Etsy, craft shows, farmers markets, etc. You do not need an exclusive agreement with Amazon.

 Ok, let’s say you aren’t crafty, what can ya do?

 Well, let me introduce Mediavine.

 Mediavine is an online ad agency, in fact, they are our ad agency here on Exploring the Local Life.
 They offer a variety of work-from-anywhere positions on their careers page.

 Not only do they have remote positions, but they offer the following awesome benefits:

 - Company-provided laptop

 - Health insurance

 This is a great option for those of you who are of working age and are not ready to give up company-sponsored retirement plans or health insurance.